bluetoother/bipso/doc/spec.md

 BIPSO is born to solve this problem of consistency and compatibility for BLE applications.
 It defines a set of BLE Characteristics that follows the [IPSO Smart Object Guideline](http://www.ipso-alliance.org/smart-object-guidelines/) for developers to build their applications with an unified data model.
 You don't have to worry about how to map a real-world gadget into BLE Characteristics, IPSO and BIPSO have modeled many for you.

-BIPSO is to trying to let you operate all BLE gadgets with only a single smartphone APP, and let BLE gadgets be IPSO-compatible.
+BIPSO is trying to let you operate all BLE gadgets with only a single smartphone APP, and let BLE gadgets be IPSO-compatible.

 ## BIPSO Characteristics